o0MattE0o/Auto-Bind-RDP-Certificate/README.md

+## Script
+This script automatically identifies, validates, and binds the most appropriate certificate for Remote Desktop Services (RDP), ensuring secure connectivity while maintaining compliance with certificate requirements—without disrupting the service.
+***

 ## 🔧 Prerequisites
 For the script to function correctly, the environment must meet the following requirements:
 ### 1. **Certificate Template Configuration**